 • Eating plant-based foods is also thought to help support the tissues surrounding the teeth and prevent gum inflammation.

 • While not necessarily a dietary necessity, L-arginine is an amino acid thought to help prevent the formation of plaque on the teeth.
-It is largely found in meat and poultry, but is also found in dairy, soy beans, nuts and beansprouts.
-Indeed, it is even being value-added to toothpastes to treat tooth sensitivity.
+It is largely found in meat and poultry but is also found in dairy, soybeans, nuts and beansprouts.
+Indeed, it is even being value-added to kinds of toothpaste to treat tooth sensitivity.

 Cons of a vegetarian diet for your teeth

 • Calcium, vitamin D and vitamin B 12 deficiency can be a problem for vegetarians, and particularly vegans who cut out animal products entirely.
 These vitamins are essential for strong tooth and bone development and being deficient can lead to an increased risk of periodontal disease.
 It can also cause softened enamel over time, making teeth susceptible to erosion and decay.

 • B 12 is important for wound healing and cell renewal, which is hard to acquire naturally without a diet based on animal products.
 However, there are supplements available and many foods are fortified with vitamins B 12 and B 2.